Home Care Packages Program

 - Nutrition such as assistance with preparing meals, including special diets for health, assistance with using eating utensils and assistance with feeding.

 You should not be limited to a basic list of services.
-Home care providers have the ability to broker out services to meet your needs if they are not able to provide a specific service.
+Home care providers have the ability to subcontract out services to meet your needs if they are not able to provide a specific service.

 What is Consumer Directed Care (CDC)?